 Minority shareholders, unite!

-The 2019 AGM season is nearing its end.
-It has been the scene for numerous shareholder uprisings and has been, to say the least, turbulent.
+The 2019 AGM season has just ended.
+It was the scene for numerous shareholder uprisings and was, to say the least, turbulent.
 More than ever, investors have taken to heart their responsibility to defend their clients’ interests, who are the ultimate owners of the companies in which they invest.
 By raising their voice at General Meetings, investors have the power to change things and work towards better governance practice.
 The age of deference now looks to be definitively over.

 Few AGMs hit the headlines like that of German chemist Bayer.
 It should be said that the Monsanto acquisition is one of the most value-destructive deals ever done.
 After a thirteen-hour debate, shareholders voted massively against the resolution asking to discharge the management, something rarely heard of.
 On paper, this has no consequences, but the message of defiance it sends to the supervisory board and management is unmistakable.

-Activists, too, are breaking into meetings increasingly often and are more than willing to put down resolutions.
+Activists, too, are, more frequently, breaking into meetings and are more than willing to put down resolutions.
 True, they can sometimes be guilty of opportunism or excessive aggression.
 However, these investors have at least the merit of highlighting governance issues (in a public forum).
 Take SCOR for example.
 Even if the CEO Denis Kessler can point to an impressive record as head of the reinsurance group, it is still fair to ask about checks and balances and a succession plan.

 United we stand